-The rectum is the distal part of the large intestine between the sigmoid colon and the anal canal.
+The Rectum is the distal part of the large intestine between the sigmoid colon and the anal canal.
 In Latin, the word “rectum” means straight; but the rectum is straight in quadrupeds and not in men.
 In spite of the fact that the rectum is a part of the large intestine, it’s devoid of taenia coli, sacculations and appendices epiploicae- the cardinal features of the large intestine.

 The distension of the rectum begins the urge to defecate.

-It’s situated in the posterior part of the lesser pelvis in front of the lower 3 sections of the sacrum and the coccyx and behind the urinary bladder in the male and uterus in the female.
+Rectum is situated in the posterior part of the lesser pelvis in front of the lower 3 sections of the sacrum and the coccyx and behind the urinary bladder in the male and uterus in the female.

 Extent And Course

-- The rectum starts as a continuation of the sigmoid colonin front of the 3rd sacral vertebra and becomes continuouswith the anal canal about 2- 3 cm in front and a little belowthe tip of the coccyx.
+The rectum starts as a continuation of the sigmoid colonin front of the 3rd sacral vertebra and becomes continuous with the anal canal about 2- 3 cm in front and a little belowthe tip of the coccyx.
 The rectosigmoid junction is indicatedby the lower end of the sigmoid mesocolon.

 To summarize the direction of the course is as under: